Run the Parkrun? Are you Kidding?

 By Trudi Purdy, wlr team

-As a parkrun regular, I have missed my local event since it was closed due to COVID-19 and the beginning of Lockdown in the UK.
+As a parkrun regular, I have missed my local event since it was closed due to COVID-19 and the beginning of Lockdown in the UK during 2020.

 The effects of being active and outdoors are well-documented and I, for one, can vouch for that!
 Yes, I have managed to get out for little runs during that time but it’s just not the same.

 With parkrun, there is the social aspect.
 I have missed the support of the marshals as you pound your way round the course.
 As well as meeting up with other parkrunners for a cup of coffee (and sometimes a bacon sarnie) at the end.
 And, the 5ks that I have run during lockdown don’t count towards my parkrun total – I really want to get my 50-parkrun t-shirt!

 There will, of course, be a rigorous safety protocol in place when any of the parkruns start again.
 I have detailed some of it below but, I would recommend reading the whole COVID-19 Framework document before you attend your first, post-lockdown event.
 And, of course, the nature of the virus does mean that things can change and, although the plan is to re-open events in line with the government's roadmap, that could change by the time we get there so, keep an eye on your local event for news.

 - If you have ANY symptoms or have been asked to self-isolate, please do not attend a parkrun event to run, volunteer or spectate